Understanding Anti-Bullying Laws and Policies

 One of the goals of every educator, parent, and student is to prevent bullying from happening.
 Anti-bullying laws are one prevention strategy that can change social norms.
 When researchers in the United States began studying bullying in the early 1990s, there were only a few anti-bullying laws and policies.
 Now, every state and most U.S. commonwealths and territories have a law or policy on bullying.
 Although no federal policy exists specific to bullying, other federal laws provide certain protections.

-Civil rights and anti-discrimination laws exist to protect certain groups of individuals who have experienced harassment and discrimination (e.g., religious minorities, women, LGBT individuals, ethnic minorities).
+Civil rights and anti-discrimination laws exist to protect groups of individuals who have historically experienced harassment and discrimination (e.g., religious minorities, women, LGBTQI+ individuals, ethnic minorities).
 In addition, the Individuals with Disabilities Education Act (IDEA) provides certain supports for students, when bullying interferes with receiving a free and appropriate public education.
-Schools may be in violation of these federal laws when bullying is based on gender, ethnicity, race, or sexual orientation.
+Schools may be in violation of these federal laws when bullying is based on race or ethnicity, color, national origin, sex (including sexual orientation and gender identity), disability or religion.
 While it is important that states have laws and policies on bullying to help guide schools, there is a lot of variability in terms of the scope of these laws and policies.
-Additionally, few research studies address best practices in the implementation of these laws and policies, as well as their impact on the prevalence of bullying.

 Developing Anti-Bullying Laws and Policies